 Every analytical card on FleetEdge carries a badge telling you what kind of claim it is.
 The lexicon is closed: five values, stable, auditable.

-Live on-corpus measurement.
+Live fleet-wide measurement.
 Results are stable enough for comparative use.

 Validation